Graham Linehan: Post-Twitter reinstatement

 Linehan's Twitter account was restored in December 2022, following the takeover of Twitter by Elon Musk, who relaxed many of Twitter's content policies and announced an amnesty to restore suspended accounts.
-He also attacked Ian "H" Watkins of Steps, tweeting: "What may connect him to a man serving 22 years for raping and torturing a 10-year-old girl?", on the basis that Watkins had used a tool to block transphobes.
+Linehan then attacked Ian "H" Watkins of Steps, tweeting: "What may connect him to a man serving 22 years for raping and torturing a 10-year-old girl?", on the basis that Watkins had used a tool to block transphobes.
 "H" Watkins should not be confused with Ian Watkins who was serving 22 years in prison for the sexual assault of a child until his death in 2025.

 In April 2023, Linehan was again banned from Twitter, following his appearance at an anti-trans event called Let Women Speak in Belfast, Northern Ireland.
 He had tweeted the words "Durr imm gonna kill em" in response to a Twitter user who referenced counter-protestors at the Belfast event.
 Linehan's account was reinstated days later.

 In July 2023, Linehan tweeted that David Tennant was an "abusive groomer" after Tennant wore a T-shirt saying "Leave Trans Kids Alone You Absolute Freaks".
 In August, during the Edinburgh Festival Fringe, Linehan and other comedians performed a stand-up comedy show outside the Scottish Parliament after his original venues cancelled his booking over his views.
 Some supporters of Linehan attended the show and criticised the Edinburgh Fringe as oversensitive.
 Linehan also threatened to sue the first venue that cancelled his gig.
 On 1 October, he attended the Conservative Party Conference in Manchester, stating in a speech that he was "the most cancelled person in this room".
 On 3 October, he said he had been dropped by his television agent, Independent Talent, which also represented Tennant.
 On 12 November 2023, he appeared on This Week on Ireland's national radio station, RTÉ, to talk about his claim of being cancelled, defend his anti-trans activism, and to promote his memoir Tough Crowd.

 Legal issues

+Verbal warning about harassment

 In 2018, Stephanie Hayden, a transgender woman, sued Linehan for harassment.
 Hayden alleged that Linehan had shared photos on Twitter of Hayden's family and her life before transition, suggested she was a criminal, and repeatedly misgendered and deadnamed her.
 Linehan in turn alleged that Hayden publicised several private addresses linked to his family to silence him.
 Police issued Linehan a verbal warning not to contact Hayden.

+Crowdfunding campaign to respond to defamation claim

 In August 2024, Scottish actor David Paisley brought a defamation claim against Linehan in the High Court.
 Paisley alleged several statements about him on Linehan's Substack and social media were defamatory.
 At a pre-trial hearing, a judge ruled that several publications about Paisley were potentially defamatory.
 Linehan said he would prove he had not libelled Paisley during the trial and launched a crowdfunding campaign for his defence.